-Spring ISD's number of days of cash on hand and current investments was 83.59 days, receiving 8 points based on the new determination of points scale:
+Spring ISD's number of days of cash on hand and current investments was 107.59 days.
+The district received 10 points based on the determination of points scale:

 7. Was the measure of current assets to current liabilities ratio for the school district sufficient to cover short-term debt?